Wawanesa life insurance review (2025 update)

 - Term life flexibility: Term life policyholders have the option to renew their policies up to age 85 or 100, depending on the plan, or convert their policies up to age 71.

 - Financial stability: Wawanesa boasts an A rating from A.M.
-Best and holds $11.3 billion in assets, giving policyholders peace of mind that the company has the resources to fulfill claims.
+Best, giving policyholders peace of mind that the company has the resources to fulfill claims.

-- Online quotes: Life insurance shoppers can fill out a quick online form on Wawanesa’s website to view quotes for term policies.
-However, the online portal may not offer permanent life insurance quotes.
+- Lack of digital support: Life insurance shoppers can fill out a quick online form on Wawanesa’s website to view quotes for term policies.
+However, the online portal may not offer permanent life insurance quotes and there’s no way to manage your policy or claim experience online.

 Pros